Langchain Authorizer Integration

 LangChain integrates with vector databases such as Chroma, FAISS, and Weaviate to perform semantic searches across embedded documents.
 These documents must be enriched with structured metadata (e.g., region, topic) to enable Policy-based filtering.

 ⚠️ Note: LangChain’s query filter translator supports a subset of vector stores.
-Compatibility should be validated per use case.
-Tested with Chroma and FAISS.
+Compatibility should be validated per use case and tested with Chroma and FAISS.

-1. Enforce Data Retrieval Filtering (Guardrail 2) in your application code:
+1. Enforce RAG Control (Guardrail 2) in your application code:

 from langchain_community.vectorstores import Chroma